8e7an/dotvim/NOTES.md

 `{number}dd` Delete a number of lines under cursor (where {number} is the number of lines starting).

-`dw` Delete from cursor to the end of the word.
+`sdw` Delete from cursor to the end of the word.

 `diw` Delete inside word (including following white-space).